 After being involved in a pedestrian accident, you and your family will most likely have to focus your attention on your physical wellbeing.
 Along with this, you may have financial concerns regarding your mounting medical bills, especially if the accident has left you unable to work.

 A Chula Vista pedestrian accident lawyer can provide you with more information about your options and the rights you have under the law.
-Contact a compassionate accident lawyer for help obtaining compensation.
+Contact a compassionate personal injury lawyer in Chula Vista for help obtaining compensation.

 Statute of Limitations for Pedestrian Accidents